Ayushhhh188/Log-AnamolyDetection-System/README.md

 ### 4. Storage & Streaming

 Results are stored in MongoDB and broadcast over WebSocket simultaneously.
-The terminal monitor receives them and renders live.

 ---